kylereddoch/kylereddoch/README.md

 <a href="https://www.buymeacoffee.com/kylereddoch" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

 <a href='https://ko-fi.com/S6S374TCV' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi1.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

-_NOTE: Top languages does not indicate my skill level or anything like that.
-It is just a metric of which languages have been hosted by me on GitHub based on the usage across repositories.
-There are others that have not been put on Github._

 [website]: https://kylereddoch.me
 [mastodon]: https://infosec.exchange/@cyberseckyle